 - Remove any laundry hanging outside and any outdoor furniture

-- All public transport (including flights) will be suspended – this means no MTR or bus services, but employers will usually let you get home before a T8 hits
+- All public transport (including flights) will be suspended – this means no MTR or bus services, but employers are required to let you get home before a T8 hits

 - All offices, schools, restaurants, and businesses will be closed